Skip to main content

 Ear infections are common and painful in dogs.
 Typical signs include head shaking, scratching, odour, redness or discharge.
 The sooner the cause is identified,...

-A white dog with pointy ears and a turquoise bandana, alert in a park with a suspicious bait.
+A white dog with pointed ears and a turquoise bandana, alert in a park with suspicious bait nearby.

-A happy, healthy dog with pointy ears and a turquoise bandana, surrounded by vitamin-rich foods.
+A happy, healthy dog with pointed ears and a turquoise bandana, surrounded by vitamin-rich foods.

 A white dog with pointy ears and a turquoise bandana in a cheerful park landscape.